-Dr. Jason Lisle of the Institute of Creation Research (ICR) presented a seminar entitled “Astronomy Reveals Creation” at this year’s PCA (Presbyterian Church in America) General Assembly which took place two weeks ago.
-Some billed this as the young-earth follow-up to a seminar given at last year’s PCA GA by Dr. Greg Davidson who presented evidence supportive of an ancient earth.
-I was able to attend last year’s seminar and shared some of my reactions (Reflections on the PCA GA and the Age of the Earth Seminar).
-This year I was unable to attend but I did purchase a recording of Lisle’s presentation and wish to reflect on it here.
-I will begin with some thoughts on the state of creationism in the PCA and then move on to summarize and reflect on Dr. Lisle’s seminar.
+Dr. Jason Lisle of the Institute of Creation Research (ICR) gave a seminar entitled “Astronomy Reveals Creation” at this year’s PCA (Presbyterian Church in America) General Assembly.
+Some billed this as the young-earth follow-up to a seminar given at previous year’s PCA assembly by Dr. Greg Davidson who presented evidence supportive of an ancient earth.
+I was able to attend that seminar and shared some of my reactions at the time (Reflections on the PCA GA and the Age of the Earth Seminar).
+This year I was unable to attend but I did purchase a recording of Lisle’s presentation and have listed to it several times.
+I will begin with some thoughts on the state of creationism in the PCA and then move on to summarize and reflect upon Dr. Lisle’s seminar.

 Reflection on the Age of the Earth Discussion in the PCA

 Last year I noted that there was a large interest in the seminar given by geologist Dr. Greg Davidson, a member of the PCA, who spoke of the evidence in support of an old earth.
 My sense, being there, was that the talk was generally well received and enjoyed the support of a majority of the audience.
 I was not at this year’s talk personally and so I don’t have the personal experience from the room however, I can reasonable guess that it is likely that there were probably a similar number in the audience and that the majority would be sympathetic to a young earth interpretation of Scripture.